aerospike/aerospike-graph-service/firefly-spark-bulk-loader/README.md

 # Firefly Spark Bulk Loader

-Bulk loading of data using Firefly Graph is a process that enables the user to load large volumes of graph  data into the database using the Apache Spark distributed computing framework via our pre-defined csv format.
+Bulk loading of data using Firefly Bulk Loader is a process that enables the user to load large volumes of graph  data into the database using the Apache Spark distributed computing framework via the [Gremlin data csv format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html).

 ### Requirements
 * Hardware with minimum 8GB of RAM